-Observation 1: Compared with MRC, IRC receiver can have about 2dB gain in 70% of maximum throughput SNR point.
+Observation 1: Compared with MRC, IRC receiver can have about 2dB or even more gain in 70% of maximum throughput SNR point.

 Observation 2: IRC receiver have gains in both QPSK and 16QAM scenarios.

 Observation 3: IRC receiver have gains in both TDLA and TDLC channels.

 Observation 4: The higher the inference from the interferer cell(s) the higher the gain with IRC receiver.